olivervarosanec/VLM_Middleware/README.md

 ```
 - Returns a JSON response with the data from the table.

-## 🛠️ Project Structure
-- `Controllers/VLMController.cs`: Contains the main API logic for executing SQL queries and returning JSON responses.
-- `Program.cs`: The entry point for configuring and starting the application.

 ## 🚨 Error Handling
 If an error occurs during execution, the API will return a 500 status code with an appropriate message.
 The logs provide more context for troubleshooting.

 ## 🔒 Security Considerations
 - Use a secure connection string to avoid exposing sensitive credentials.
 - Validate all user inputs to prevent SQL injection attacks.

-## 🤝 Contributing
-We welcome contributions!
-Feel free to submit issues or pull requests.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

 ---